davidgasquez/handbook/Open Data.md

 	- For tabular data, starting with just SQL might be great.
 	- Pyodite + DuckDB for transformations could cover a large area.
 	- Datasets could be derived by importing other datasets and applying deterministic transformations in the `Datafile`.
 Similar to Docker containers.
 That file will carry [Metadata, Lineage and even some defaults (visualizations, code, ...)](https://handbook.datalad.org/en/latest/basics/101-127-yoda.html)
-- **Declarative** Everything should be defined as code.
+- **Declarative**.
+Everything should be defined as code.
 E.g: YAML files with the source datasets and the transformations.
 Similar to how Pachyderm/Kamu/Holium do.
-	- E.g: Orchestrating containers that read/write on IPFS, Pachyderm style.
+	- E.g: The tool ends up orchestrating containers that read/write from the storage layer, Pachyderm style.
 - **Environment agnostic**.
 Can be run locally and remotely.
 One machine or a cluster.
 Streaming or batch.
 - **Templated**.
 Having a repository/market of open transformations could empower a bunch of use cases ready to plug in to datasets:
 	- Detect outliers automatically on tabular data.
 	- Resize images.
 	- Normalize sound files.
 	- Detect suspicions records like a categorical variable value that only appears one time while others values appear many times.
-	- Enrich data smartly (matcher + augmenter).
-If it detects a date, add the day of week.
-If it detects latitude and longitude, adds country/city.
+	- Enrich data smartly (Match and Augment pattern).
+If a matcher detects a date, the augmenter can add the day of week.
+If is something like a latitude and longitude, the augmenter adds country/city.
 	- [Templated validations to make sure datasets conform to certain standards](https://framework.frictionlessdata.io/docs/checks/baseline.html).

 ### Visualizations
 - **Sane Defaults**.
 Suggest basic charts (bars, lines, time series, clustering).
 Multiple [views](https://tech.datopian.com/views/).
 - **Exploratory**.
 Allow drill downs and customization.
 Offer a [simple way](https://lite.datasette.io/) for people to query/explore the data.
 - **Dynamic**.
-Use only the data you want.
-Datasets could be exposed by partitions or allow lightweight SQL queries in the URL with filter pushdown.
+Use only the data you need.
+No need to pull 150GB.

 ## Extra Thoughts
-- There are already open source projects like [Airbyte](https://airbyte.com/) that could be used to build open data connectors.
-It would make possible replicating something from `$RANDOM_SOURCE` (like the Ethereum blockchain) to any destination (like IPFS).
-	- This could be used as a way to make open adapters for datasets.
-The community could write parsers that know how to read data from HuggingFace, GitHub, Datalad, ...
 - [Making a SQL interface](https://twitter.com/josephjacks_/status/1492931290416365568) to query and mix these datasets could be a great step forward since it'll enable tooling like `dbt` to be used on top of it. **Data-as-code**.
 	- SQL should be enough for unlocking most part of the potential.
 E.g: joining Wikipedia data to Our World In Data.
 	- There are some [web3 DAOs already using `dbt` to improve data models](https://github.com/MetricsDAO/harmony_dbt/tree/main/models/metrics)!